Accessory/steam_shortcut/README.md

 # Steam Shortcut

 ## Introduction
- Simple Tool to view the steam shortcut file and a little bit more
+A simple tool to view Steam shortcut files and more.
+Currently, it only works on Linux.

 ## Usage
 ```